jenkinsci/acceptance-test-harness/docs/DOCKER.md

    ![Debugging ATH tests from IntelliJ IDEA](img/debuging-ath-containerized-from-idea.png)

 1. After that, the tests will continue.
 You can set breakpoints and debug as usual.

+# Using a custom docker network

+If you are using a custom network for the container that executes the testing you may instruct the docker-fixtures to use the same one by setting the env variable `DOCKER_FIXTURES_NETWORK`to specify the network you want your fixtures to connect to.